 Beans will not grow well if they are near sunflowers.
 Keep the sunflowers on one side of the yard and grow your green beans in a completely separate garden bed.

 Cabbage and cauliflower hate each other and both will not grow well when next to each other.

 Most new gardeners think of tomatoes when they make a list of things they want in their garden and rightly so.
 When you plant tomatoes, put some herbs in between the tomato plants, namely some varieties of dill and basil.
 We sell several varieties of each.

 New dill seedlings actually enhance the well-being of tomato plants and help them grow.
-They also prevent hornworms from getting on your tomato plants.
+As mentioned above, they also prevent hornworms from getting on and destroying your tomato plants.
 However, mature dill plants stunt the growth of tomato plants so be sure to plant your dill seeds or seedlings by your tomato seedlings but do not put tomato plants by mature dill plants.

 I think you get the idea.
 Study the charts and the information we provide for you and you will get better results in your garden.